Project Manager Resume Examples and Templates for 2023

 Senior-Level Profile Example

-Project Manager with 15+ years of experience in the IT and construction industries.
-Consistent success managing projects valued at more than $1M.
+Project manager with more than 15 years of experience in the information technology (IT) and construction industries.
+Consistent success managing projects valued at more than $1 million.
 Skilled at reducing project costs, meeting tight deadlines, and allocating diverse resources.
 Certified Project Management Professional.

 Under each job in your recent work history, give examples of your success in project management.
 With strong examples, you can give hiring managers a sense of the impact you’d make as a project manager at their organization.
 Brainstorm how you ensured various project tasks and stages were done at the right time, in the right way, and by the right person.
-For instance, maybe you developed a more reliable and accurate way to track project deadlines or contributors.
+Maybe you developed a more reliable and accurate way to track project deadlines or contributors.
 For any project you completed ahead of time or under budget, see if you can quantify that success in terms of a percentage or dollar amount.

 Also, consider adding project results if they’re likely to resonate with your target companies.
 What short- or long-term benefit did each engagement have on the client or company?
 For instance, did it help them cut costs, raise efficiency, or improve customer ratings?